 Acne Scar Treatment

 Acne scarring has a significant impact on the quality of life.
 It is well known to affect confidence and self-esteem.
-Worse still, as we age our acne scars can become more visible due to the decrease in collagen and skin structure.
+Worse still, with age and photoaging acne scars can become more visible due to the decrease in collagen and elastin production.
 However, there are many cosmetic treatments that can improve your scarring and restore your confidence and self-esteem, including topical treatments, laser skin resurfacing, chemical peels, fillers, minor surgical procedures, and microneedling.
-The best treatment depends on the type of your scars.
-Dr. Farhang has many options to help treat your acne to prevent scarring and to treat hyperpigmentation, skin discoloration left over from acne lesions.
+The types of scars you have depends on how your skin heals.
+The best treatment options depend on the types of your scars you have.
+Dr. Farhang has many options to help treat your acne to prevent scarring and to treat scarring, hyperpigmentation and skin discoloration left over from acne lesions.

 - Atrophic or depressed scars are the most common type of acne scar caused by abnormal collagen produced during healing.
-Atrophic acne scars are shallow, depressed and crater like, and can be broadly categorized as rolling, icepick, shallow boxcar, or deep boxcar.
+Atrophic acne scars are shallow, depressed and crater-like.
+They are broadly categorized as rolling, icepick, shallow boxcar, or deep boxcar scars.

 - Icepick scars are sharp, pointy scars that deeply penetrate the skin.
-Depending on the severity, treatments include trichloroacetic acid (TCA) peel CROSS technique, punch excision, subcision (a minor surgical procedure that removes the scar) and fillers.
+Depending on their severity, treatments may include a trichloroacetic acid (TCA) peel CROSS procedure, punch excision, subcision (a minor surgical procedure that removes the scar) and fillers.
 The excision and subcision procedures can be followed by a chemical peel or laser resurfacing to further smooth the skin for improved results.

 - Boxcar scars are wide and U shaped with sharp edges.
-Treatment options include collagen boosting laser treatments can fill the depression using an ablative laser or radiofrequency energy, subcision, fillers, and chemical peels.
+Options include collagen boosting treatments to fill the depression using an ablative laser, radiofrequency energy, subcision, fillers, and chemical peels.

-- Deep cystic acne creates deep scars.
-They can be treated with scar surgery, laser therapy, chemical peels, dermabrasion and microneedling, fillers, and skin tightening.
+- Cystic acne creates deep scars.
+These can be treated with scar surgery, laser therapy, chemical peels, dermabrasion and microneedling, fillers, and skin tightening.

 - Hypertrophic scars are raised and firm and remain within the borders of the original injury or acne lesion.
 They are most effectively treated with injections, scar surgery, laser surgery and cryosurgery.